open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 the OCM controllers as single layer OCI artifacts.

 Arguments:
-- In comparison to a plain http-server that requires an implementation of access, GC, ... the usage of an OCI registry would simplify the implementation
+- In comparison to the current plain http-server that requires an implementation of access, GC, ... the usage of an OCI registry could simplify the implementation (e.g. deleting dangling blobs after a manifest was deleted)
 - Stop support at the level of the distribution spec of OCI
 - We will need an abstraction that handles OCI registries anyway to convert resources into a flux consumable format (= single layer oci artifact)